-“My Backyard” is a series about everyday athletes finding connection and balance in the natural world.
+"My Back Garden" is a series about everyday athletes finding connection and balance in the natural world.

-Just 17 years old, Theland is a Cree and Potawatomi First Nations Native who lives in Ottawa, Canada, and is a longtime runner, powwow dancer, singer and nationally renowned advocate for Indigenous causes — as well as a senior in high school.
+Just 17 years old, Theland is a Cree and Potawatomi First Nations Native who lives in Ottawa, Canada, and is a long-time runner, powwow dancer, singer and nationally renowned advocate for Indigenous causes—as well as a senior in high school.
 His motivation for everything he does is clear.
-“I’m doing this to hopefully spread light to others,” says Theland, who has a sizable social media following.
+"I'm doing this to hopefully spread light to others", says Theland, who has a sizeable social media following.

 According to Theland, since he could walk, he has been running.
 Initially, it was to let out energy as a young boy.
-But he began taking it more seriously by the third grade, when he started competing in cross country and track and field meets.
-And now, like many runners, it’s about centering himself.
+But he began taking it more seriously by the time he turned 8 years old, when he started competing in cross-country and athletics events.
+And now, like many runners, it's about centring himself.

 Today, running serves a higher purpose, for him and his Indigenous community.
 Starting in 2015, Theland has embarked on an annual epic run of more than 80 miles over the course of four to six days, to increase awareness for the plight of MMIWG2S, which stands for missing and murdered Indigenous women, girls and two-spirit persons (a pan-Indigenous term for people who identify with the LGBTQIA+ community), as well as raising funds to support their children and loved ones left behind.

-Theland ensures he’s regularly able to plant his feet firmly on the ground in nature.
-“I’m doing this to hopefully spread light to others — and inspire others that this is our way of life, and this is a good thing,” he says.
+Theland ensures he's regularly able to plant his feet firmly on the ground in nature.
+"I'm doing this to hopefully spread light to others—and inspire others to recognise that this is our way of life, and this is a good thing", he says.

 Theland began to ask questions about the children of MMIWG2S when he was 9 years old.
-“I had gone to vigils growing up.
-I was singing songs,” he recalls.
-“But it really came down to, ‘Where did these children go, and what happens afterwards?’
-As a youth, I was looking out for other youth.”
+"I had gone to vigils growing up.
+I was singing songs", he recalls.
+"But it really came down to, 'Where did these children go, and what happens afterwards?'
+As a youth, I was looking out for other youths".

-His aunt Bridget is the co-founder of a nonprofit that helps the loved ones of those who have been murdered, so Theland, inspired by other athletes who have used sport to raise awareness, had an idea.
-“I said, ‘I want to run across Canada.’
-My mom immediately was like, ‘Whoa!
-Slow down there, Canada is really big.’
-So, I was like, ‘OK, let’s bike across Ontario, let’s do this and that.’
-Then we came down to this idea: I’m going to ask my Auntie Bridget, ‘Can I run to your house?’”
+His aunt Bridget is the co-founder of a non-profit that helps the loved ones of those who have been murdered—so Theland, inspired by other athletes who have used sport to raise awareness, had an idea.
+"I said, 'I want to run across Canada'.
+My mum immediately was like, 'Whoa!
+Slow down there, Canada is really big'.
+So, I was like, 'OK, let's cycle across Ontario, let's do this and that'.
+Then we came down to this idea: I'm going to ask my Auntie Bridget, 'Can I run to your house?'"

 Over the years, more friends and family have joined.
 Now, Theland is planning his first national run for the cause.
-“It’s definitely a big task to handle, but with the support and the love of our people, we’ll be able to do it,” he says.
-He’s currently researching routes and climate in hopes of running from Vancouver to Ottawa in the summer of 2021.
-It’s a grueling trek through the Rocky Mountains, across the vast western prairies and into the wild Canadian Shield, a large region of exposed Precambrian rock.
+"It's definitely a big task to handle, but with the support and the love of our people, we'll be able to do it", he says.
+He's currently researching routes and climate information in the hope of running from Vancouver to Ottawa in the summer of 2021.
+It's a gruelling trek through the Rocky Mountains, across the vast western prairies and into the wild Canadian Shield, a large region of exposed Precambrian rock.